 I am not a good stoner.
 I am not funny.
 I am not entertaining.
 I am a freak, and I scare myself with bizarre thoughts.

 I sat on the cold garage floor and had a few life epiphanies.
-I pondered a new hair style, admired the apoxie garage flooring, and realized I have really large knuckles.
-I tried to spell my last name backwards and got stuck at the second letter, pondered the best stain removers while staring at my innocent washer and dryer… and then woke up the next morning in my bed.
+I pondered a new hairstyle, admired the epoxy garage flooring, and realized I have really large knuckles.
+I tried to spell my last name backward and got stuck on the second letter, pondered the best stain removers while staring at my innocent washer and dryer… and then woke up the next morning in my bed.

 Permanent pothead?
 Probably not.
 Was it fun to revel in the past of my indiscriminate youth, filled with memories of carpet petting and recluse cat swooning?